mknnj/kube-apilibrary/README.md

 In case of errors, the logs will be available by using the command `scheduler-get-logs [jobID]` that will return the output of your script, that is saved in a text file by the scheduler.

+**Note**: CPU allocation is different from reservations made on the Google Sheet file.
+The scheduler handles a shared pool of cores, your script can spawn multiple processes (e.g. pytorch num_workers) and they will be allocated on this shared pool.

 ## Other commands